leftlogic/remote-debug/research.md

 - Found [this Remote Debugging talk](http://thecssninja.com/talks/remote_debugging/) very useful for understanding where we stand now.
 - Discovered the [WebDriver API] and the [BTTWG](http://www.w3.org/testing/browser/) – perhaps any tool that pollyfills the above should conform to this spec.

+## 16/10/12

+**Dragonfly & Dragonkeeper**

+- Looked into code to see what Dragonkeeper is doing with data to & from a device.
+- Running dragonkeeper with -df gives a pretty-printed output nice output of what's being sent
+- http://localhost:8002/services is being hit repeatedly hit until the device returns an xml list of services: [http://i.phuu.net/KAX1](http://i.phuu.net/KAX1)